DPDP Act vs GDPR: 15 Key Differences Every Indian Business Must Know

 Indian businesses operating globally or serving international customers often wonder how India's Digital Personal Data Protection Act compares to Europe's General Data Protection Regulation.
 While both laws aim to protect personal data, they take distinctly different approaches that create unique compliance requirements.

-Understanding these differences isn't just academic - it determines your compliance strategy, technology investments, and operational procedures.
-Let's break down the 15 most critical differences that directly impact how you run your business.
+Understanding these differences is not just academic — it determines your compliance strategy, technology investments, and operational procedures.
+Here are the 15 most critical differences that directly impact how you run your business.

 1. Data Type Coverage

-DPDP Act: Applies only to digital personal data - information in electronic form or digitized from physical documents.
+DPDP Act: Applies only to digital personal data — information in electronic form or digitised from physical documents.

 GDPR: Covers all personal data regardless of format — digital files, paper documents, audio recordings, and photographs.